 This approach is useful if you offer different plans that are each focused on a specific topic/interest.

-For example, TradersFly offers separate membership plans all based around different areas of investing such as swing trading, technical analysis, small-cap investing, etc. To differentiate those different subscription plans, they name each plan based on its topic:
+For example, TradersFly offers separate membership plans all based around different areas of investing.
+To differentiate those different subscription plans, they name each plan based on its topic:

 How to Come Up With Your Own Membership Level Names

 To finish things out, let’s talk about how you can come up with subscription plan names for your own membership community.

 Before you can name your subscription tiers, you need to have a really clear idea of the differences in your plans.
 You probably already know these differences, but it helps to write them down just to put it into words.

 Once you have a clear picture of the differences between your plans, you should already have a good idea of what type of membership level naming convention to use.